603 - Instructional Curriculum

 The Board believes students should have an opportunity to reach their own decisions and beliefs about conflicting points of view.
 Academic freedom is the opportunity of licensed employees and students to study, investigate, present, interpret, and discuss facts and ideas relevant to the subject matter of the classroom and appropriate to and in good taste with the maturity and intellectual and emotional capacities of the students.

-It shall be the responsibility of the principal to ensure academic freedom is allowed but not abused in the classroom.
+It is be the responsibility of the principal to ensure academic freedom is allowed but not abused in the classroom.

 Adopted: 11/15/1999